* Complete system: Microcontroller + FPGA, USB, A/D, I/O - all on one board.

 Figure 1.
 Many uses, interfaces, and confiigurations

-...The complete solution of a combination Microcontroller + FPGA, providing both programmable software and programmable hardware - in a single system.
+...The simplicity of Microcontroller software development, combined with FPGA flexibility and performance.
+Programmable software.
+Reconfigurable hardware - in a single system.

 " Complete, integrated system board - saves time and man-hour cost "